 De Beers UK Limited

-- Advising Kyra, a new-age media youth entertainment company heavily involved in the fashion and retail industries, on its commercial partnerships with major fashion and lifestyle retailers, branded content deals and arrangements with high profile influencer talent and partnerships and brand deals.
+- Advised Kyra on its commercial partnerships with major fashion and lifestyle retailers, branded content deals and arrangements with high-profile influencer talent and partnerships and brand deals.